micmejia/bible-dump/AMPC/Mark/Mark 16.md

-Afterward He appeared to the Eleven [apostles themselves] as they reclined at table; and He reproved _and_ reproached them for their unbelief (their lack of faith) and their hardness of heart, because they had refused to believe those who had seen Him _and_ looked at Him attentively after He had risen [[^d]from death].
+Afterward He appeared to the Eleven [apostles themselves] as they reclined at table; and He reproved _and_ reproached them for their unbelief (their lack of faith) and their hardness of heart, because they had refused to believe those who had seen Him _and_ looked at Him attentively after He had risen [from death].